FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: capability opaque

-.. clicmd:: no ospf opaque-lsa

-.. clicmd:: no capability opaque

    *ospfd* supports Opaque LSA (:rfc:`2370`) as partial support for MPLS Traffic Engineering LSAs.
 The opaque-lsa capability must be